-The school has a number of GOLDEN RULES, but the aim of our behaviour policy is not to enforce rules.
-It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
-This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.
+The school has a number of Golden Rules.
+It is a means of promoting positive relationships, so that the school community can work together with the common purpose of helping everyone to learn.
 The school expects every member of the school community to behave in a caring way towards others.

-This policy aims to help children to grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community.
+This policy aims to help children to grow in a safe and secure environment and to become positive, responsible and increasingly independent members of the school community.

-The school rewards good behaviour, as it believes that this will develop an ethos of kindness and co-operation.
-This policy is designed to promote good behaviour, rather than merely deterantissical behaviour.
+The school rewards positive behaviour, as it believes that this will develop an ethos of kindness and co-operation as well as reinforcing the right choices children make.